catpea/catpea-project/database/furkies-purrkies/poem-1263/index.md

 we will not be limited to observe sleepy light slowly move across the universe.

-But also, we will be able to bring new light, to corners of complexity, that are yet been discovered.
+But also, we will be able to bring new light, to corners of complexity, that are yet to be discovered.

 [1]: https://github.com/Jam3/math-as-code